-You can find the catalog of adaptable WE CAN messages on the CANTASD website at cantasd.acf.hhs.gov/we-can.
+You can find the catalog of adaptable WE CAN messages on the CBLCC website at cblcc.acf.hhs.gov/we-can.
 Each image is available for download.
 The figure below shows which parts of the message you can adapt using your own message, and which parts should not be changed.
 You may include a hyperlink to your own relevant online resource that fits the message.